abport/github/README.md

 Get public information of Github users.

 A simple mini project written in HTML, CSS and JavaScript.

-You just give a Github username to it and it getches the public information available from the Github API and displays them for you.
+You just give a Github username and it fetches the public information available from the Github API and displays them for you.

 [Live Demo](https://aminbeheshti.com/projects/github/)